hagnerd/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+    Relational Database Management Systems are the software systems that manage storing, updating, and deleting the data.
+They use a relational model system that allows use to create models (collections of a data that match a shape), and manage the relationships between different types of models.

+    SQL is a query language that was designed to interact with RDBMS'.
+We can write SQL to get data out of the RDBMS, update the data, insert new data, and even delete the data.

 - [ ] Why do tables need a `primary key`?

+    Tables need primary keys so that they can have a unique identifier by which to query for a specific resource.

 - [ ] What is the name given to a table column that references the primary key on another table.

+    A column that references the primary key of another table is called a foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+    To allow a many to many relationship between tables we need an intermediary table, which stores the primary key of each table as a foreign key, and creates a mapping of the relationship.

 ## Minimum Viable Product